After Dark

 City Night Life

-I hope you’re staying for a while in Inverness, because you’ll want to try all my favourite bars and restaurants.
-Luckily the city centre is compact, so nothing is too far away - and many of my favourites seem to gather near the river.
+We hope you’re staying for a while in Inverness, because you’ll want to try many of the bars and restaurants.
+Luckily the city centre is compact, so nothing is too far away - and many of the favourites seem to gather near the river.

 Experience Highland Hospitality